Visit the Blackstone

 Immerse Yourself in Our Diverse History; Enjoy Fabulous Recreational Opportunities

-Created by an act of Congress in 1986, the Blackstone River Valley National Heritage Corridor (Blackstone Corridor) is our “local” National Heritage Area, the second in the country to be so designated.
+Created by an act of Congress in 1986, the John.
+H Chafee Blackstone River Valley National Heritage Corridor (the Corridor) is our local National Heritage Area, the second in the country to be so designated.
 Here, the industrialization of America began with the first water-powered cotton mill in Pawtucket, RI.
 The development of mill villages followed along the Blackstone River and its tributaries into Massachusetts, spreading out across the valley in a pattern that can still be seen and experienced today.

-The Blackstone Valley has many historic sites as well as fabulous recreational opportunities on land and water.
+The Corridor has many historic sites as well as fabulous recreational opportunities on land and water.

 Enjoy a paddle down the river in a canoe or kayak.
 Download paddle tours and take one of the suggested trips, based on your skill level and preferences.
 You can download a Google Earth file with information on parking for river access, portages, dams, rapids, and other river information.
 Click to read more about paddling the Blackstone River.